-The FY 2021/22 data was only recently available and analyzed.
 The DEIC will review the SUD utilization data and develop recommendations in the next six months.
 This will allow the DEIC to better understand the service utilization data and make recommendations for enhancing services.

 III.
 MEETING CULTURAL AND LINGUISTIC REQUIREMENTS